 Without putting the time in on the dojo floor, one can never hope to be ready.
-The amount and regularity of training makes a huge difference to both a student’s progress and their motivation in the lead up too.
-On average, in our club it takes about 100 hours/classes and a year of training as a 1st kyu to reach the technical standard required for black belt.
+The amount and regularity of training make a huge difference to both a student’s progress and their motivation in the lead-up too.
+On average, in our club, it takes about 100 hours/classes and a year of training as a 1st kyu to reach the technical standard required for a black belt.
 In order to fit this into the time frame, a student should be training 2 – 3 times a week.
 Repetition is the mother of skill, but it’s not just the hours you put in, but what you put into the hours that count too.
-10 hours/classes of running through the motions is only worth about 1 or 2 hours/classes of intense, focused and diligent training, and that’s being generous.
-Yes it’s easier to take breaks and plod along comfortably, but nothing worthwhile is ever meant to be easy is it?
+10 hours/classes of running through the motions are only worth about 1 or 2 hours/classes of intense, focused and diligent training, and that’s being generous.
+Yes, it’s easier to take breaks and plod along comfortably, but nothing worthwhile is ever meant to be easy is it?

 So by training properly, regularly and often, a student should be improving at a steady pace, therefore keeping motivated along their journey.
 I rarely see a brown belt quit who is training like this, although there are rare exceptions, the vast majority who drop out are only training once a week and I’ve yet to see one of them reach black belt level.